-We are happy to announce that we now offer the possibility to use AssureSign within DocumentsCorePack.
+You can now use AssureSign within DocumentsCorePack (DCP).
 Benefit from this combination and take the usability of Microsoft Dynamics CRM to a whole new level.

 How to install AssureSign for Microsoft Dynamics CRM

-Please follow the link below for detailed information provided by AssureSign:
+Follow this link for additional detailed information provided by AssureSign.

-If you need to upgrade to or install one of the versions, please follow our Installation-Guides:
+If you need to upgrade to or install one of the versions, follow our Installation-Guides.

 How to import AssureSign Templates

-To work with AssureSign in DocumentsCorePack you will need some AssureSign templates.
+To work with AssureSign in DCP you will need some AssureSign templates.

-Please note: These AssureSign-Templates are different to our DocumentsCorePack templates!
+Please note: These AssureSign-Templates are different to our DCP templates.

-That is why DocumentsCorePack needs exactly one AssureSign template corresponding to the number of signers (which is identical to the number of signatures).
-So if there is/are
+That is why DCP needs exactly one AssureSign template corresponding to the number of signers (which is identical to the number of signatures).
+So if there is/are:

-two signatures DocumentsCorePack needs an AssureSign-Template called mscrmAddons_2Signer and so on…
+two signatures: DCP needs an AssureSign-Template called mscrmAddons_2Signer.

-Please note: It includes 3 files so you can use up to 3 signers in AssureSign.
+Find the latest version of our AssureSignTemplates here.
+Make sure you select the AssureSign Templates for the Classic setup.
+It includes 3 files, so you can use up to 3 signers in AssureSign.

-Login on the AssureSign homepage and go to the Document Templates-section.
-Select the New-tab and check Import Template form a Template Export File.
-Then, click on the [Next]-button.
+Step 2: Login on the AssureSign homepage and go to the Document Templates section.
+Select the New tab and check Import Template form a Template Export File.
+Then, click on the [Next] button.

 Figure 1: Import template form a template export file

-Select the file mscrmAddons_1Signer.documentTemplate from the temp-folder and click on the [Next]-button.
+Step 3: Select the file mscrmAddons_1Signer.documentTemplate from the temp-folder and click on the [Next] button.

 Figure 2: Select template export file

-Do not change the template name as suggested, because DocumentsCorePack is searching for this template name only!
+Step 4: It is important to not change the template name as suggested, because DCP is searching for this template name only!

-Now click on the [Next]-button in order to proceed.
+Click on the [Next] button in order to proceed.

-Instead, click on the [Next]-button and accept point 2 – 5.
-In the last step hit the [Finish]-button.
+Instead, click on the [Next] button and accept points 2 – 5.
+In the last step hit the [Finish] button.

-Congratulation!
-You have just imported your first AssureSign-Template!
+You have now imported your first AssureSign Template!